xinqilin/xinqilin/README.md

 ### Hi

 - I'm Bill, work in Taipei city ,Taiwan
-- Backend-Engineer / Web Developer
+- Backend-Engineer / Web Developer for 4+ years
 - Also have Android work experience about eight month
 - Skill in Java, Kotlin also interested in Golang
 - A little frontend work experience in React framework with js / ts